TYPE: Interceptor, fighter. Project

 COMMENT: On 26 April 1939, a German Messerschmitt Me 209 V1 set a new world speed record of almost 469 mph.
 This relative small Me 209 was a completely new aircraft and not to mistake for a replacement of the Messerschmitt Me 109, entering service with the Luftwaffe at the same time.
 Its only purpose was to set a new speed record.

 Impressed by that speed the Imperial Japanese Navy Air Force authorized the Yokosuka Naval Air Technical Arsenal, Yokosuka also known as Kaigun Koku Gijutsusho or Kugisho to propose several designs of similar aircraft.
 In a complete reversal from previous Japanese Navy requirements priority was given speed, rate of climb, and maneuverability.

 One design was built around a Nakajima NK1 “Sakae” radial engine, one of the most powerful engines available in Japan at that time.
-Another design proposed by Kugisho was the Kugisho HA-40, powered by a Kawasaki Ha-40 liquid-cooled engine derived from the German Daimler-Benz DB 601A.
+Another design proposed by Kugisho was the Kugisho (Kugisho High-Speed Aircraft Project with DB 601A), powered by a Kawasaki Ha-40 liquid-cooled engine derived from the German Daimler-Benz DB 601A.
 A more powerful variant of this engine was installed in the world record-breaking Messerschmitt Me 209 V1.

 Although calculations and designs were in an advanced stage none of the Kugisho projects were realized